Qyea/Qyea/README.md

 - ⚡ Experience: You can find all the details in my [portfolio](https://github.com/Qyea/Tech-Showcase)

-- 🤠Fun fact: I graduated from art school and dreamed of studying at the Faculty of Architecture
+- 🤠 Fun fact: I graduated from art school and dreamed of studying at the Faculty of Architecture

 <br/>